Ayahuasca: Ceremony and the role of shamans

 Shamans, curanderos and experienced users of ayahuasca advise against consuming ayahuasca when not in the presence of one or several well-trained shamans.

 In some areas, there are purported brujos (Spanish for "witches") who masquerade as real shamans and who entice tourists to drink ayahuasca in their presence.
 Shamans believe one of the purposes for this is to steal one's energy and/or power, of which they believe every person has a limited stockpile.

 The shamans lead the ceremonial consumption of the ayahuasca beverage, in a rite that typically takes place over the entire night.
 During the ceremony, the effect of the drink lasts for hours.
 Prior to the ceremony, participants are instructed to abstain from spicy foods, red meat and sex.
 The ceremony is usually accompanied with purging which include vomiting and diarrhea, which is believed to release built-up emotions and negative energy.

+Shipibo-Konibo and their relation to Ayahuasca

+It is believed that the Shipibo-Konibo are among the earliest practitioners of Ayahuasca ceremonies, with their connection to the brew and ceremonies surrounding it dating back centuries, perhaps a millennium.

+Some members of the Shipibo community have taken to the media to express their views on Ayahuasca entering the mainstream, with some calling it "the commercialization of ayahuasca."
+Some of them have even expressed their worry regarding the increased popularity, saying "the contemporary 'ayahuasca ceremony' may be understood as a substitute for former cosmogonical rituals that are nowadays not performed anymore."

+Icaros

+The Shipibo have their own language, called Shipibo, a Panoan language spoken by approximately 26,000 people in Peru and Brazil.
+This language is commonly sung by the shaman in the form of a chant, called an Icaro, during the Ayahuasca ritual as a way to establish a "balance of energy" during the ritual to help protect and guide the user during their experience.